0xadada/0xadada.github.io/_posts/2015-03-17-mcluhan-understanding-media.md

 which we will see the next shift; from an industrial economy to an information economy.

-The (in his words) “electronic economy” or “information economy” (in modern words) will be a new economic/societal shift in which the information infrastructure (fiber optics, cheap hardware, ubiquitous internet access) will afford another shift from the centers of industrial production back to the countryside — ie: working remotely from your country home.
+The (in his words) “electronic economy” or information economy (in contemporary parlance) will be a new economic/societal shift in which the information infrastructure (fiber optics, cheap hardware, ubiquitous internet access) will afford another shift from the centers of industrial production back to the countryside — ie: working remotely from your country home.

-McLuhan in the dawn of the color-TV era, was widely seen as a visionary capable of seeing deep into societal shifts before they happened, and providing guidance as they unfolded.
-Perhaps his works should be revisited, as they continue to provide useful insight.
+McLuhan, in the dawn of the color-TV era, was widely seen as a visionary capable of seeing deep into societal shifts before they happened, and providing guidance as they unfolded.
+Perhaps his works should be revisited, as they continue to provide useful insights.

 ## References